jamesgurung/timetable-calendar-generator/README.md

 # Timetable Calendar Generator :calendar:

 This is a cross-platform command line tool for bulk generating student and teacher timetables.
-It can create calendar files in comma-separated (.csv) or iCal (.ics) format, or upload directly to Google Calendar.
+It can create calendar files in comma-separated (.csv) or iCal (.ics) format, or upload directly to Google Calendar or Microsoft 365.

 ![Student timetable](resources/example.png)

 ### Usage

-1. Ensure you have the [.NET Runtime 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed (look for the ".NET Runtime" heading in the right-hand column).
+1. Ensure you have the [.NET Runtime 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed (on the download page, look for the ".NET Runtime" heading in the right-hand column).
 1. Download the latest ZIP package from our [Releases page](https://github.com/jamesgurung/timetable-calendar-generator/releases) and extract the contents.
 1. In the "inputs" directory, add the input files defined below.
 1. Open a command line and run one of the following commands:
     1. `dotnet makecal.dll --csv` to generate comma-separated (.csv) calendar files
     1. `dotnet makecal.dll --ical` to generate iCalendar (.ics) files
-    1. `dotnet makecal.dll --google --primary` to directly upload timetables to Google Calendar, using users' primary calendars
+    1. `dotnet makecal.dll --google --primary` to directly upload timetables to Google Calendar
-    1. `dotnet makecal.dll --google --secondary` to directly upload timetables to Google Calendar, creating new "My timetable" calendars
-    1. `dotnet makecal.dll --microsoft` to directly upload timetables to Microsoft 365, using users' primary calendars **(Preview)**
+    1. `dotnet makecal.dll --microsoft` to directly upload timetables to Microsoft 365 **(Preview)**

 ### Input files

 #### settings.json

 Configure lesson timings, study leave dates and periods to override for all users.
-Note that times must be in the `Europe/London` timezone.

 ```
 {